 The plaintiff suffered losses and/or was injured.
 Car accident victims are entitled to compensation for injuries, lost wages or earning capacity, pain and suffering, and property damage (for example, damage to a car).
 If there aren't any monetary losses or provable injuries, the plaintiff can't recover anything.
 For example, if Paula in the above example doesn't suffer any physical injury, doesn't miss any work time because of the accident, and her car sustains no damage, she cannot recover compensation from Dan because there has been no injury or damage.

 The plaintiff must show evidence of his or her injuries and other monetary losses to be compensated.
 If you are the plaintiff, it's important to keep complete and detailed records of all injuries, medical expenses, and property damage.
-(For more information on documenting your damages, see Nolo's article Personal Injury Accidents: Preserve Evidence.)
+(For more information on documenting your damages, see Nolo's article Personal Injury Claims: Preserve Evidence.)

 The law requires drivers to use reasonable care to avoid harming anyone encountered on the road.
 But what exactly does this entail?
 Here are some examples of specific requirements that the law has imposed.
 If a driver fails to meet these requirements, he or she may be found to have violated the driver duty of reasonable care.